 Gait Plates for Kids – Improve Your Child’s Foot Posture and Walking Gait

-Gait plates are orthotic devices made of a rigid or semi-rigid plastic shell that covers the plantar area, with an extension beyond fourth and fifth metatarsal heads.
+Gait plates are orthotic devices made of a rigid or semi-rigid plastic shell that covers the plantar area, with an extension beyond the fourth and fifth metatarsal heads.

 When gait plates are fitted inside the correct pair of shoes, they can help correct foot posture and improve gait appearance in children.